 H Dupont Creative Colours range

-H Dupont Creative Colours range - H Dupont Alter Ego Dyes for plant fibres NEW - ideal for double-dyeing mixed fibres
+H Dupont Creative Colours range - H Dupont Alter Ego Dyes for plant fibres - ideal for double-dyeing mixed fibres

 Alter Ego colours are intense shades for vegetable fibres such as cotton, linen, viscose, etc.